Yaesu FT-707 ‘Wayfarer’

 The radios popularity was probably influenced greatly by the early 80’s rise in class B amateur licensees coming onto the bands and looking for a good quality first transceiver, that and the attractions of getting outdoors and playing radio in the good weather!!
 The result of this now is that there are still a lot of the type available on the second hand market.
 Even more attractive is the option of the Mutek front end board, an after market addition which lifts the FT290r’s receive sensitivity from barely adequate for short range working to the best in its class for its era and, allegedly even comparable with some modern radios.
 Failing the inclusion of the Mutek board (which is sadly no longer available) using a good external pre-amp will work well enough and gives the radio an edge it would otherwise lack.
 The downside with this though is in built up areas and busy localities it can mean strong RF signals can swamp the front end and create inter channel interference in the receiver, not attractive!

 The years have done little to diminish the units popularity though and whilst the price of a well sorted ‘family’ of the radios comprising the FT290r, FT690r (six metres) and FT790r (70cms) could net you a new ‘vanilla’ spec.
 FT817 all band multimode there is something about the old timer that still appeals and keeps them popular on the second hand market as mentioned above.
-Whilst condition can vary tremendously a good FT290r can be found for under £100, a little more for one of the others.
+Whilst condition can vary tremendously a good FT290r can be found for under £100 (when this was written in 2009!), a little more for one of the others.
 They were replaced in the late 1980’s with a series 2 version which was even more capable but that is another story for another day!

 A word of warning though, the integral telescopic whip is not the strongest, can easily get broken and even in good condition there are question marks over its state of tune meaning your RF output stages could be in danger so the acquisition of a properly tuned ‘rubber duck’ antenna and (preferably) using the rear panel SO239 to connect to a ‘proper’ antenna whenever possible has to be the best bet.
 Other failures on older rigs to be aware of include being off frequency (old capacitors and possibly the need for a new frequency control crystal), failed display bulbs (tricky to get to) and historic damage from internal batteries leakage (messy, nasty and not too easy to rectify…, yuk!!).
 Like all old Yaesu’s though they were built to go on pretty much forever so find a good one and hang onto it, chances are it won’t let you down…, unless you abuse it somehow!!